What Is Cryptocurrency?

 • Created from code: cryptocurrency is digital money created from code

-• Peer-monitored: the cryptocurrency economy is monitored by a peer-to-peer Internet protocol
+• Peer-monitored: the cryptocurrency economy is monitored by a peer-to-peer internet protocol

 • Encrypted: cryptocurrency is an encrypted string or hash, encoded to signify one unit of currency